Rich Jackson

-Richard Samuel Jackson (born July 22, 1941) is a former American football player.
-He played college football for Southern University.
-Jackson played for the American Football League (AFL)'s Oakland Raiders in 1966 and Denver Broncos from 1967 through 1969, remaining with the Broncos in 1970 through 1971 after their post-merger transition to the National Football League (NFL), and the Cleveland Browns in 1972.
-Jackson was All-Pro in 1969 and 1970.
+Richard Samuel Jackson (born July 22, 1941), nicknamed "Tombstone", is an American former professional football player who was a defensive end and a linebacker in the American Football League (AFL) and National Football League (NFL).
+He played college football for the Southern Jaguars.
+Jackson played for the AFL's Oakland Raiders in 1966 and Denver Broncos from 1967 through 1969, remaining with the Broncos in 1970 through 1971 after their post-merger transition to the NFL, and the Cleveland Browns in 1972.
+Jackson was named an All-Pro in 1969 and 1970.

-Early years and college career
+Early life and college

 Jackson was born in New Orleans, Louisiana on July 22, 1941.
+His father died when he was four, and Jackson was raised by his mother Katherine.
 He grew up in a rough area in Algiers, New Orleans and attended L.B.
 Landry High School where he played football for legendary coach Felix James.
+In 1959, Jackson led Landry to a state championship in football, with a record of 10–0–1.

-He showed outstanding skills and determination as a 210-pound defensive end and also ended up running track when one of the school’s sprinters beat him in a 100-yard foot race.
+He showed outstanding skills and determination as a 210-pound defensive end and also ended up running track when one of the school's sprinters beat him in a 100-yard foot race.
 He spent the entire school year working on his speed.
 When track season came around, Jackson bested that sprinter in a rematch and earned a spot on the track team.
 He threw the discus, javelin and shot, as well as anchoring relay teams and running the 220-yard dash.
+In one March 1960 track meet, he came in first in shotput, second in discus, and fourth in the 220-yard dash.
+Jackson was first or second in shot put and discus multiple times later in the track season that year.

+Jackson saw football as a means to a college education, with his greatest athletic passion being track and field.

+College

-Upon graduating Landry, Jackson enrolled at Southern University in nearby Baton Rouge.
-In college, he was a standout end on both sides of the ball, lettered in track and also won the NAIA Shot-Put competition in 1962.
-His 58'1" heave in 1964 is still a Louisiana collegiate record.
+Upon graduating from Landry, Jackson was offered a football scholarship at Southern University in nearby Baton Rouge, and attended Southern.
+In college, he was a standout end on both sides of the ball, and also played linebacker; starting all four years.
+As a freshman he started at outside linebacker, and on offense played split end, tight end, and flanker.

+He also lettered in track and won the NAIA Shotput competition in 1962.
+His 58 ft 1 in (17.7 m) heave in 1964 was a Louisiana collegiate record, which has been reported to be a standing record at least as of 2019.
+(Louisiana universities such as LSU and University of Louisiana at Lafayette have since had shotput record holders at greater distances.)
+As a track star, Jackson won seven Southwestern Athletic Conference championships, four in discus and three in shotput.

+Future NFL player Alvin Haymond was Jackon's teammate at both Landry and Southern.

+Jackson eventually earned a master's degree at Southern.